NetLogo/Teletortoise/README.md

-# Galapagos
+# Teletortoise

-This is where our tortoises live!

-Tortoise is NetLogo running in your browser, in JavaScript.

-Teletortoise is NetLogo running on a server, displayed in your browser.

-The tortoises are the NetLogo versions of the future!
-Curious, aren't you?
-You want to try them!
-Visit the [wiki](https://github.com/NetLogo/Galapagos/wiki) for more details.
+This is a [Play](https://www.playframework.com/) application that allows you to use your browser to interact with an instance of classic NetLogo that is running on a server.

+Related is [NetLogo Web](https://github.com/NetLogo/Tortoise/) (formerly known as "Tortoise"), which is a JavaScript-based version of NetLogo that runs entirely in the client's browser.
+NetLogo Web can most easily be used through through [the Galapagos web application](https://github.com/NetLogo/Galapagos/).

+For more information about the Tortoise project in general, see [here](https://github.com/NetLogo/NetLogo/wiki/Tortoise).